dasharn/Dasharn/README.md

 ## Summary

-- 🎓First-year Computer Science student with a growth mindset and a passion for continuous learning.
+- 🎓2nd-year Computer Science student with a growth mindset and a passion for continuous learning.
 - 🌟Strong interest in internship opportunities at Tech, FinTech, HRT companies or Banks.
 - Tinkerer and self-starter, always seeking to make things better.
 - Enjoys the idea of learning on the job and improving skills through hands-on experience.